 A contract defines an agreement between the University of Chicago and another party providing services.
 It is a legal and binding document.
 As a student, you do not have the authority to commit the University to a contract, either verbally or in writing.
 You should present all proposed contracts to your Center for Leadership and Involvement advisor for a signature on your behalf.
 Your advisor may need time to work with other University offices before being able to sign a complex contract or may need another University official to be the signer.
-Any contract you sign maybe your own personal liability, and the University may not be able to help you resolve conflicts or litigation.
+You may have personal liability for any contract you sign, and the University will not be able to help you resolve conflicts or litigation.
 This section of our website is designed to help you safely navigate the process of soliciting and entering contracts for your RSO.

 Making a Bid or an Offer